present financial position

 effort was not yielding as expected.

 Nikon has 'misread the market' (stated in an earlier financial report), documented by the Nikon 1-Series, Keymission, DL-Series and Nikon NF-300i frame (just to mention a few recent 'poor shots').
-The production of melagomaniac products like the Zoom-Nikkor 1200-1700mm and the recent Nikkor-Z 58mm/0.95, absorbing millions of Yen, manpower and production facilities, may improve the company's image, but will not serve balance sheet figures.
+Since the 1990's the production of (megalomaniac) products like various printers, scanners, projectors, beamers, the Zoom-Nikkor 1200-1700mm and the recent Nikkor-Z 58mm/0.95, absorbing research millions of Yen, manpower and production facilities, may improve the company's image, but will not serve balance sheet figures.

 * = Digital Cameras with Interchangeable Lenses - ** Interchangeable Lenses - *** Compact Digital Still Cameras - # forecast